-Second Story Press is holding its second contest for contemporary writing for young readers that reflects the modern experiences and perspectives of Indigenous (First Nations, Métis, Inuit) Canadians.
-This year, we are also opening the contest to Indigenous Canadian illustrators to submit their artwork.
+Second Story Press is holding its second contest for contemporary writing for young readers that reflects the modern experiences and perspectives of Indigenous (First Nations, Métis, Inuit) peoples.
+This year, we are also opening the contest to Indigenous illustrators to submit their artwork.

-Indigenous Canadian-identifying writers and illustrators are invited to submit their original, previously unpublished manuscripts or artwork - the submission period will open May 1, 2017.
+Indigenous writers and illustrators are invited to submit their original, previously unpublished manuscripts or artwork by September 30, 2017.
 The winners of the contest—at least one writer and one illustrator—will be offered a publishing contract from Second Story Press.

-To be eligible, entrants must identify as an Indigenous (First Nations, Métis, and/or Inuit) Canadian; be 18 years of age or older; be a citizen or permanent resident of Canada; and be the sole creator and owner of the rights to the submitted work(s).
+To be eligible, entrants must identify as an Indigenous (First Nations, Métis, and/or Inuit) person; be 18 years of age or older; be a citizen or permanent resident of Canada; and be the sole creator and owner of the rights to the submitted work(s).

 Indigenous Writing Contest

 Indigenous writers are invited to submit their original, previously unpublished manuscripts by November 15, 2017.
 The winner(s) of the contest will be offered a publishing contract from Second Story Press.
 The jury is particularly interested in stories that are contemporary, as well as stories that have an urban setting.